HIV data leak: What we know about Mikhy Farrera Brochez

 Brochez was the romantic partner of Ler Teck Siang, a male Singaporean doctor who was the former head of the National Public Health Unit at the Ministry of Health (MOH) between March 2012 and May 2013.

-According to court documents, the couple started living together as a couple since 2008 in Singapore.
+According to court documents, the couple started living together in Singapore in 2008.
 They got married in New York City on Apr 24, 2014.

 READ: Ex-lecturer charged with lying about HIV status for Employment Pass